 Stage I The cancer is confined to the prostate gland and usually cannot be felt | Stage II The cancer is still within the prostate but can be felt via rectal examination | Stage II and III The cancer has started to spread beyond the prostate to nearby tissues. | Stage IV The cancer has spread to other areas of the body, such as the bladder, rectum, or bones. |

-Usually, the standard approaches to treatment18 are:
+Usually, the standard approaches to treatment are:

 • Active surveillance: Medications, radiation and surgery aren't used.
 Periodic tests check for signs the cancer is growing.
 You might consider active surveillance for prostate cancer if your cancer is small, expected to grow very slowly, confined to one area of your prostate, and isn't causing signs or symptoms.
-If you have certain health problems that makes certain treatments unsuitable, active surveillance for prostate cancer may also be a reasonable approach.19
+If you have certain health problems that makes certain treatments unsuitable, active surveillance for prostate cancer may also be a reasonable approach.

 • Surgery: eliminating the cancerous cells through the removal of the prostate.